SirCryptic/kali-set-up-installer-2020/README.md

 - simple but effecient.

-it will install aot of dependencies used for alot of tools on kali
+it will install alot of dependencies used for alot of tools on kali

+everything it installs: wine, mono , pip , tor / tor browser , openvpn , htop - (basically task manager) , cowsay , fortune & lolcat

 # NOTE: I CREATED THIS TO ELIMINATE CRAWLING THROUGH NUMEROUSE POST'S & THREADS ONLINE FOR PACKAGES I NEED IN CASE I NEED TO RESET MY LAPTOP AGAIN.